flyway/flywaydb.org/documentation/database/oracle.md

 ## SQL*Plus commands
 {% include pro.html %}

-In addition to the regular Oracle SQL syntax, Flyway Pro and Flyway Enterprise also come with support for Oracle SQL*Plus commands.
+In addition to the regular Oracle SQL syntax, Flyway Teams also comes with support for Oracle SQL*Plus commands.

 This support is disabled by default and must be activated using the [`oracle.sqlplus`](/documentation/commandline/migrate#oracle.sqlplus) flag.